marijamijailovic/Zicket/README.md

 ## Solution

 Zicket is a plugin that can be integrated into any ticket-selling platform.
 It enables buyers to remain anonymous by using zk proofs generated using PolygonID.
 To prevent the purchase of more than one ticket, Zicket checks if the public key is in the set of nullifiers.
 Tickets are then sent to the buyer's wallet and made non-transferable, preventing reselling and protecting buyers from inflated prices.

+A good example of reselling gone wrong is group of people managed to trick the system for EthCC, purchasing 200 tickets with a plan to resell them.
+But when the conference organisers stripped the NFTs of their metadata, the resellers realised that the plan had fallen apart.
+They spent about $68k for 200 tickets that were useless (https://rekt.news/ethcc-detychey-vs-touts/).
+This would, of course, be imposible with Zicket. **Dopuniti**

 ## How we used Polygon